bradbumbalough/react-test/README.md

   Data sould flow down from the parent components to the children.
 Props are immutatble and should be tired to a parent's mutable state.
 3. **Fetch Data**.
   API callouts should directly feed component state.
-4. *(Bonus)* Implement Bootstrap for styling (not just the css, but think thought the right Bootstrap components to aid the app).
+4. **(Bonus)** Implement Bootstrap for styling (not just the css, but think through using the right Bootstrap components for the best UX).

 ## Running